ajv-validator/ajv/README.md

   - all validation keywords (see [JSON Schema validation keywords](https://github.com/ajv-validator/ajv/blob/master/KEYWORDS.md))
   - full support of remote refs (remote schemas have to be added with `addSchema` or compiled to be available)
   - support of circular references between schemas
-  - correct string lengths for strings with unicode pairs (can be turned off)
+  - correct string lengths for strings with unicode pairs
   - [formats](#formats) defined by JSON Schema draft-07 standard (with [ajv-formats](https://github.com/ajv-validator/ajv-formats) plugin) and additional formats (can be turned off)
   - [validates schemas against meta-schema](#api-validateschema)
 - supports [browsers](#using-in-browser) and Node.js 0.10-14.x